+Habakkuk describes his reaction to his vision of Yahweh.
 I heard You may indicate what it is that Habakkuk heard.
-This could mean: (1) "I heard everything in that vision" or (2) "I heard Yahweh approach like a great storm" (See: Assumed Knowledge and Implicit Information) my inner parts trembled The word translated here as "inner parts" is literally "belly."
-If your language has a specific internal organ that it uses to express the feeling of great fear, you can consider using it here.
-Alternate translation: "my heart beat rapidly" or "my stomach turned" (See: Assumed Knowledge and Implicit Information) My lips quivered at the sound Quivering lips is another spontaneous response that comes with great fear.
+This could mean: (1) "I heard everything in that vision" or (2) "I heard Yahweh approach like a great storm" (See: Assumed Knowledge and Implicit Information (p.73)) (See: Assumed Knowledge and Implicit Information (p.73)) my inner parts trembled The word translated here as "inner parts" is literally "belly."
+If your language has a specific internal organ that it uses to express the feeling of great fear, you could consider using it here.
+Alternate translation: "my heart beat rapidly" or "my stomach turned" (See: Assumed Knowledge and Implicit Information (p.73)) (See: Assumed Knowledge and Implicit Information (p.73)) My lips quivered at the sound Quivering lips is another spontaneous response that comes with great fear.
 Decay comes into my bones Habakkuk speaks of having no strength in his body as if his bones began to decay.
 You may consider using an idiom from your own language here.
-Alternate translation: "My body goes limp, as if my bones were rotting" (See: Idiom and Assumed Knowledge and Implicit Information) under myself I tremble The words "under myself" refer to what is below him.
+Alternate translation: "My body goes limp, as if my bones were rotting" (See: [[rc:///ta/man/translate/figs-idiom]] and [[rc:///ta/man/translate/figs-explicit]]) (See: Idiom (p.90)) under myself I tremble The words "under myself" refer to what is below him.
 This idiom could mean: (1) "my legs tremble" or (2) "I tremble where I stand."
-(See: Idiom) ULT I he I heard, and my inner parts trembled!
-My lips quivered at the sound.
-Decay enters into my bones, and my legs tremble beneath me Yet I will wait quietly for the day of distress to come upon the people who invade us.
-General Information: Habakkuk describes his reaction to his vision of Yahweh.
+(See: Idiom (p.90)) (See: Idiom (p.90)) General Information:

-though the produce of the olive tree disappoints "though the produce of the olive tree fails" or "though the olive tree fails to produce olives" though the flock is cut off from the fold The word "flock" may refer to sheep or goats, or both.
+Habakkuk describes his reaction to his vision of Yahweh. though the produce of the olive tree disappoints Alternate translation: "though the produce of the olive tree fails" or "though the olive tree fails to produce olives" though the flock is cut off from the fold The word "flock" may refer to sheep or goats, or both.
 The word "fold" refers to the fenced-in area where shepherds keep their flock.
 Habakkuk speaks of the flock dying as if someone were to cut off the flock, as a person would cut a branch from a tree.
-Alternate translation: "though all the flock dies and the folds are empty" (See: Metaphor) ULT Though the fig tree does not bud and there is no fruit on the vines; and though the produce of the olive tree fails and the fields yield no food; and though the flock is cut off from the fold and there are no cattle in the stalls, General Information:

-Habakkuk continues to describe his reaction to his vision of Yahweh and determines to praise him. the God of my salvation The word "salvation" can be translated with a verb.
-Alternate translation: "the God who saves me" (See: Abstract Nouns) ULT yet, I will rejoice in Yahweh.
-I will be joyful because of the God of my salvation. he makes my feet like the deer's.
-He makes me go forward on my high places Habakkuk speaks of Yahweh keeping him safe and enabling him to survive during difficult times as if Yahweh were to make him as surefooted as a deer that can climb easily on rugged and dangerous mountain sides.
-(See: Metaphor) ULT The Lord Yahweh is my strength and he makes my feet like the feet of a deer.
-He makes me tread on my high places.
-For the music director, on my stringed instruments.
+Alternate translation: "though all the flock dies and the folds are empty" (See: Metaphor (p.
+95)) (See: Metaphor (p.95)) the God of my salvation The word "salvation" can be translated with a verb.
+Alternate translation: "the God who saves me" (See: Abstract Nouns (p.68)) (See: Abstract Nouns (p.68)) he makes my feet like the deer's.
+He makes me go forward on my high places Habakkuk speaks of Yahweh keeping him safe and enabling him to survive during difficult times as if Yahweh were to make him as sure-footed as a deer that can climb easily on rugged and dangerous mountain sides.
+(See: Metaphor (p.95))